 Use of REAP Funds

+Use of REAP funds must adhere to the applicant’s normal purchasing or expenditure procedures, i.e. if the applicant normally requires sealed bids for any expenditure over $25,000, expenditure of REAP funds would require the same procedure.
+Local communities can be more restrictive in their purchasing policies than the state law, however, all expenditures must be in minimal compliance with state law.
 Expenditure of REAP funds must be consistent with the project description.
 The description must be as precise as possible.
 For example, waterlines cannot be purchased if the project description is to complete the construction of a water tower.
 If the project is for waterlines, the description should include, at a minimum, the location and size of the waterlines to be replaced.
 If previous REAP funds replaced waterlines, the applicant must adequately describe where the previous project was located and where the current application project is located.
 The engineer’s project description and cost estimate must be dated within the previous six (6) months prior to the application date.
 Other types of projects must meet similar criteria appropriate for their requirements.
 If there are any questions concerning the project description, please contact ASCOG CED staff for further direction.

 Excess Funds and De-obligation of Funds: